citelab/JAMScript/README.md

 ## Overview

-Cloud of Things (CoT) is a computing model that combines the widely popular cloud computing with Internet of Things (IoT).
+Cloud of Moving Things (CoMT) is a computing model that combines the widely popular cloud computing with Internet of Things (IoT).
 One of the major problems
-with CoT is the latency of accessing distant cloud resources from the devices, where the data is captured.
+with CoMT is the latency of accessing distant cloud resources from the devices, where the data is captured.
 To address this problem, paradigms such as fog computing and Cloudlets have been proposed to interpose another layer of computing between the clouds and devices.
 Such a three-layered